 Qualification for free or reduced educational benefits does affect the amount due for youth community education classes.
 However, theRichfield R.E.A.D.Y.
 Scholarshipprogram is available.

 No registration or payment is accepted at the door unless specified in the course description.
 Factors include space and safety considerations, supplies, staff ratio, and others.

-If needed, class supply lists are posted on our website in the course description.
-Alternately, you may contact our office for inquiries on supply needs.
+Many classes include all supplies.
+If your class requires you to bring something, the supply list is posted on our website or in the course description.
+You may also contact our office for inquiries on supply needs.
 We recommend you wait to purchase supplies until 5 business days prior to the start of this class to ensure the class will be held.

 Our outreach staff are happy to assist in Spanish, English or Somali.
 For other languages, we have interpretive services to assist in customer service.
 Some of our adult classes are offered bilingually in English & Spanish.
 This will be indicated in the course description.

 You are likely looking for the Richfield Community Center.
 They can be contacted at 612-861-9395 or at this website.
 Though our office of Community Education often partners with the Richfield Recreation Services, we are not the same entity.

 Volunteers are needed for events or activities as well as occasional office or program projects.
 Community members are also needed to serve on the Richfield Community Education Advisory Council!
 Click here for the application.
 You may also call 612-243-3000 or email email@example.com for more information.

 A confirmation email is sent immediately If you included an email address in your account.
 If you do not have or did not submit an email address, a confirmation will not be sent; assume you are in class.
 You may call or email the office with questions, as well.

 We are always seeking community input and involvement.
 If you would like to see a topic covered in a course, please let us know by email, phone or in person.
 Written feedback forms are also collected at the conclusion of each class.